Skip to main content

 • Access Level: An abstraction representing a role, user, visitor, or default level.
 AAM uses these four levels in a hierarchy to propagate access controls and preferences to the current user, whether authenticated or not.

-• Resource: Another abstraction representing a WordPress resource or a group of preferences.
-Its main role is to store settings and collaborate with services to make decisions.
+• Resource: Another abstraction representing a WordPress resource like post, URL or backend menu.
+Its main role is to store settings and collaborate with services to decide if given access level has certain permissions or not.

 • Proxy: A layer that enriches and standardizes code readability and naming conventions.
 For instance, when requesting a role by its slug, you receive an AAM_Framework_Proxy_Role instead of a raw WP_Role object.
 Proxy objects can still access core WordPress object properties if needed.